jncarpen/jncarpen/README.md

 ### Hi there 👋

+- My name is Jordan Carpenter
+- I'm a PhD student in Neuroscience
+- Research interests: statistical models, simulations, and the subiculum

 <!--
 **jncarpen/jncarpen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.